 Please remember that we must avoid a rigid orthotic for this foot type since it may actually increase the risk of injury.

 I have fitted several orthotics for children with supination before, and I know which styles are better from actually testing them by watching the child walk and run with them.
 There are certain types of orthotics that are biomechanically engineered to relieve over supination, forefoot, heel, arch and leg pain, and these are the kind I will describe below.

-Here you can find a selection of the best orthotic for supination!
+Here you can find the best orthotics for supination!